Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 What if your first choice does not work?

-If a pupil’s choice is not possible, he/she will be asked to make a second choice based on the course grid.
+When a choice is not possible, the pupil will do a second choice based on the course grid.
 Experience shows that approximately 20 % of all pupils must do a second choice.

 Changes to the initial choice of subjects